suerion/AutomatedWorkcarts/README.md

-  "Error.UnsupportedTunnel": "Error: Not a supported train tunnel.", "Error.TunnelTypeDisabled": "Error: Tunnel type <color=#fd4>{0}</color> is currently disabled.", "Error.MapTriggersDisabled": "Error: Map triggers are disabled.", "Toggle.Success.On": "That workcart is now automated.", "Toggle.Success.Off": "That workcart is no longer automated.", "AddTrigger.Syntax": "Syntax: <color=#fd4>{0} <option1> <option2> ...</color>\n{1}",
+  "Error.UnsupportedTunnel": "Error: Not a supported train tunnel.", "Error.TunnelTypeDisabled": "Error: Tunnel type <color=#fd4>{0}</color> is currently disabled.", "Error.MapTriggersDisabled": "Error: Map triggers are disabled.", "Error.MaxConductors": "Error: There are already {0} out of {1} conductors.", "Toggle.Success.On": "That workcart is now automated.", "Toggle.Success.Off": "That workcart is no longer automated.", "AddTrigger.Syntax": "Syntax: <color=#fd4>{0} <option1> <option2> ...</color>\n{1}",